AIfA-Radio/WeatherForecast/README.md

 station providing the atmospheric transparency, air temperature, pressure, humidity, and wind, presumably after Q2/25.

-Weather forecasts will assist in planning future observations, particularly at higher wavelengths < 350 micrometer and to warn the telescope operator in case of severe weather conditions.
+Weather forecasts will assist in planning near-future observations, particularly at higher wavelengths < 350 micrometer, and to enable the telescope operator to take action in case of upcoming severe weather conditions.

 Applications are available to be executed in docker container.
 A cron timer, as defined in "mycron", will start the forecasts after the dissemination schedules.
 A "parameter.json" file defines the parameters to be considered and the geolocation for the forecasts.

-Aside: weather foreasts are downloaded into local grib2 files.
+Side note: weather foreasts are downloaded into local grib2 files.
 They can be extracted utilizing the [pygrib](https://jswhit.github.io/pygrib/) package.

 Install and run - in background - though